 However, we had never really built anything before, besides the one wall we had put up while looking at YouTube-videos to figure out how to do it.
 But we took to it and it felt so good building something for ourselves, while slowly falling in love with the material.
 So when we later decided to move, expecting our first child, we decided to build a bamboo kitchen once again.

-And from there we just never stopped dreaming - and we just kept on doing what we love to do.
+After that we just never stopped dreaming – and we just kept on doing what we love to do.
 Design furniture, make them, construct them, photograph them and share them.
-We are so happy that you are sharing this adventure with us - it really means so much!
+We are so happy that you are sharing this adventure with us – it really means so much!

 Why bamboo?
 Bamboo is a very beautiful material and it is of really high quality and durability, but also it is a sustainable choice.
 Bamboo, which is actually a type of grass, grows significantly faster than trees – up to a meter per day.
 This means that the bamboo is ready to be harvested after 4-6 years – in comparison to trees that use about 50 years.
 During growth, bamboo absorbs more Co2 than is released during production, something that makes it Co2 neutral over the complete lifecycle.
 And it grows this fast without using any pesticides, herbicides or artificial fertilizers.

 We use bamboo, which only works with certified plantations, in our furniture.
 Because of this we can be sure that the bamboo is not only sustainable, but also produced responsibly.

 At Ask og Eng, we prioritize sustainability while also acknowledging the various impacts architecture and design can have on our